gengqiquan/Parrot/README_EN.md

 [中文文档](https://github.com/gengqiquan/Parrot/blob/master/README_zh.md)

 # Start to use
-* create a mock class and define some methods that annotationed by  @MOCK return the result that you want
+* create a mock class and define some methods that annotationed by  @MOCK("the path that you want to be mocked")

+return the result that you want

  ```